OctopusDeploy/blog/blog/2019-10/octopus-release-2019.10/index.md

 // LEE: Do you think this works as an intro or should we break it up more?
 I want the key benefits line for Linux Tentacle but otherwise, I'm happy to jump to specific sections.

-We're happy to ship Octopus Deploy 2019.9 as this a feature packed release with some great benefits for teams.
-Our headline feature is Tentacle for Linux which provides greater flexibility for teams deploying to Linux and unlocks the ability to deploy to servers without the need to open port 22 for SSH on your servers.
+We're excited to launch Octopus Deploy 2019.10 as this a feature packed release with some great benefits.
+Our headline feature is Tentacle for Linux which provides greater flexibility for teams deploying to Linux and unlocks the ability to deploy to highly secured servers without the need to open port 22.
 This release also adds built-in support for PowerShell Core, improved build information and work item tracking, simpler package-based step templates, and early access to our Runbooks for operations teams feature.

 <h2>In this post</h2>